matschik/vodtwitch/README.md

 ```

 ## Information
-twitchvod-youtube are based on <a href="https://github.com/matschik/vodtwitch">VodTwitch❤️</a>
+twitchvod-youtube is based on <a href="https://github.com/matschik/vodtwitch">VodTwitch❤️</a>